CMI Board of Directors

 Mike Miller, Vernon

-Mike Miller moved to Vernon in 2009 following several years based in Revelstoke.
-He completed his B.A.
-(English Lit) at Queen’s University in 1989.
-Following several blissful years spent working for Parks Canada in the summers and tromping around the jungles of Asia and Latin America during the off-season, Mike eventually settled down long enough to get his Ph.D. in plant ecology (specializing in the demography and population dynamics of Calochortus spp.) from the University of Victoria in 2004.
-After operating as a freelance ecological consultant for over a dozen years, Mike accepted a position as Vegetation Ecologist with the environmental research firm LGL Ltd in 2012.
+Mike Miller is a plant ecologist based in Vernon, where he moved in 2009 after several years in India, Regina, Kingston, Victoria, and Revelstoke.
+Mike got his start as a naturalist in the 1980s working for Parks Canada in the summers and tromping around the jungles of Asia and Latin America during the off-season.
+After obtaining a Ph.D. in plant ecology (specializing in the demography and population dynamics of Calochortus spp.) from the University of Victoria in 2004, he worked as a freelance botanical consultant for over a dozen years before joining the environmental research firm LGL Limited as Senior Vegetation Ecologist in 2012.

 Randy Moody, Kimberley